Louis de Funès: Later years and death

 In his later years, De Funès suffered from a heart condition after having two heart attacks caused by the excessive strain of his stage antics.
 He died of a third heart attack on 27 January 1983, a few months after making his final film.
+Although the funeral was planned as a 'private affair', over 3'000 people attended the memorial service on January 29, 1983, in the packed Saint-Martin church in Le Cellier, a town with a relatively small population.
 He was laid to rest in the Cimetière du Cellier, the cemetery situated on the Château de Clermont grounds.

 Legacy

 De Funès was portrayed on a postage stamp issued on 3 October 1998 by the French postal service.
 He was also portrayed in French comics, including as a gambler in Lucky Luke ("The One-Armed Bandit") and as a film studio worker in Clifton ("Dernière Séance").
 In 2013, a museum dedicated to De Funès was created in the Château de Clermont where he had resided.
 In 2019, another De Funès museum opened in Saint-Raphaël, Var.

 The behavior, diminutive size, and body language of the character Skinner from the 2007 Pixar animated film Ratatouille are loosely based on Louis de Funès.